 Virtual Learning - Ferris State University offers a unique mix of career-oriented educational programs.
 Many of these are the only programs of their kind in the Midwest.
 Beyond preparing graduates for entry into these fields, they are also highly desirable for people looking to change careers or accelerate their existing career.
-Ferris currently offers 11 Bachelor's, five Master's, one Doctorate, 16 Undergraduate and two Graduate certificates online.
-These include degrees in Allied Health Science, Automotive Management, Business Administration, Dental Hygiene, Healthcare Administration, Health Information Management, HVACR Engineering Technology and Energy Management, Integrative Studies, Nursing (RN-BSN, MSN, DNP), Public Health, Respiratory Therapy, Technical Education Pro-Mo-Ted; and Certificates in Cancer Information Management, Digital Marketing, Direct Marketing, Facility Management, Geographic Information Systems, Gerontology, Human Resource Management, International Business, Leadership and Supervision, Lean Healthcare, Long Term Care, Professional E-Commerce Marketing, Project Management, Small Business Management, and Vascular Ultrasound.
-A complete list of these online offerings is available on Ferris' website by typing in Online Program Index in the search toolbar.
+Ferris currently offers twelve Bachelor's, six Master's, one Doctorate and eighteen certificate programs online.
+These include degrees in Allied Health Science, Automotive Management, Business Administration, Dental Hygiene, Healthcare Administration, Health Information Management, HVACR Engineering Technology, Integrative Studies, Nursing (RN-BSN, MSN, DNP), Public Health, Respiratory Therapy, Technical Education Pro-Mo-Ted; and Certificates in Cancer Information Management, Digital Marketing, Direct Marketing, Facility Management, Geographic Information Systems, Gerontology, Human Resource Management, International Business, Leadership and Supervision, Lean Healthcare, Long Term Care, Professional E-Commerce Marketing, Project Management, Small Business

+Management, and Vascular Ultrasound.
+This listing of online offerings grows continuously.
+The most current listing is available on Ferris' website by typing in Online Program Index in the search toolbar.

-With space to support the continued preparation of our faculty, enhancement of the support systems required for successful online education, and program development, we will be able to increase capacity for existing degrees and create additional online offerings from our unique, career-oriented educational programs.
+With space to support the continued preparation of our faculty, enhancement of the support systems required for successful online education and program development, we will be able to increase capacity for existing degrees and create additional online offerings from our unique, career-oriented educational programs.
 Through this we will also encourage faculty members at our central campus and 24 locations across Michigan to embed mixed-delivery options throughout their course offerings.

-These are areas of rapid growth, with projections suggesting even more significant need for professionals.
+These are areas of rapid growth with projections suggesting even more significant need for professionals.
 It is becoming increasingly cost-ineffective to provide pedagogical, technological and other support in a distributed fashion.
 The proposed Center for Virtual Learning will combine these scattered programs and support services in one location.
-Directly adjacent to FLITE, it will create an incubator to support the growing needs of education, business and industry.
+Directly adjacent to FLITE (Ferris Library for Information Technology and Education building), it will create an incubator to support the growing needs of education, business and industry.
 It will also provide opportunities for innovative inter- and intra-disciplinary curricula as well as opportunities to creatively revitalize, develop and refine curricula and programs that are unique to Ferris or in which are the state-wide leaders (e.g., Information Security and Intelligence, Digital Media, Career and Technical Education, and Digital Animation and Game Design).